 - Creativity & Cognition (M.Ed.)

-- Developmental Sciences (M.Ed. & M.S.)
+- Developmental Sciences (M.Ed.)

 - Learning Design & Technology (M.Ed.)

 Though each of these specializations feature common "Foundation" courses, many of the specialization courses differ.
 In addition, students may choose to accentuate their degree plan with a variety of electives.
 All Master's programs require 36 credit hours to graduate.
-The Developmental Sciences M.S. program requires 27 credit hours of coursework and a thesis (9 credit hours) for the required 36 hours.